frederic-perez/AmE-dictionary/data/dictionary.md

 __analgesic__ _n_ A medicine used to relieve pain. _Syn_ anodyne, painkiller _An over-the-counter analgesic is not going to suffice for this pain._
 __analogy__ _n_ An analogy is a comparison between two similar things, typically using figurative language.
 Metaphors and similes—more on them later—are usually considered to be types of analogies.
 Sometimes, analogies are considered to be a unique device that is a comparison that explains itself; basically, a complex metaphor or long simile.
 Example: Life is like a box of chocolates: you never know what you are going to get.
 __analyst__ _n_ :pencil2:
+__anaphora__ _n_ Anaphora is the repetition of a word or words at the start of phrases, clauses, or sentences.
+Example: I came, I saw, I conquered.
+Martin Luther King Jr’s “I Have A Dream” speech is a classic example of anaphora.
 __anastomosis__ _n_ :two: __2__ (Medicine) The surgical connection of separate or severed tubular hollow organs to form a continuous channel, as between two parts of the intestine.
 __anathema__ _n_ :nine::m: /ə-ˈna-thə-mə/ Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 A person or thing detested or loathed. _Syn_ bete noire _Because of what he did to Sam, he is anathema to me now._
 __anchor__ _n, v_ :mute:[anc~~h~~or]